kate-somi/python-memory-game/README.md

 # python-memory-game
-A simple GUI memory game made with tkinter
+A simple GUI memory game made with Tkinter.